whaynes/STCW23/jekyll/assessments/Engine/OICEW-5-1B.md

 ### Condition

-{{ "Using an approved simulator, in the laboratory, or aboard ship and given access to a refrigeration system that has been secured." | markdownify }}
+Using an approved simulator, in the laboratory, or aboard ship and given access to a refrigeration system that has been secured.

 ### Performance requirement